 Since the ImageMagick utility command line parsers are incorporated within ImageMagickObject, please refer to the command-line tools discussion to learn how to use it.
 The sample VBS scripts show how the object should be called and used and have lots of comments.

 C++ programmers should have a look at the

 MagickCMD.cpp command line utility for an example of how to call the object from C++.
 The object requires a variable size list of BSTR's to emulate the command line argc, argv style calling conventions of the COM component which is more complex in C++ then in VBS or VB.

 MagickCMD is a C++ sample, but it also serves as a replacement for all the other command line utilities in most applications.
 Instead of using

 MagickCMD convert xxxx yyyy instead.
 MagickCMD calls the COM object to accomplish the designated task.
 This small tight combination replaces the entire usual binary distribution in just a few mebibytes.

-The source code for ImageMagickObject is available from the ImageMagick subversion repository, or as part of the Windows source distribution.
+The source code for ImageMagickObject is available from the ImageMagick GIT repository, or as part of the Windows source distribution.
 Once the source code has been retrieved and extracted, the source for ImageMagickObject is the directory

 ImageMagick\contrib\win32\ATL7ImageMagickObject, however, ImageMagick itself must be built using the static-multithread (VisualStaticMT) build configuration.
 Building ImageMagickObject requires Microsoft Visual C++ 7.0 as delivered with Microsoft's Visual Studio .NET package.
 See the Windows compilation instructions to get ImageMagick itself built before building the ImageMagick COM+ component.